Click here to return to Shelby's BracketWAG.com home page

 1. Each committee member will submit a list of the best eight teams, in no particular order, from teams that are in the tournament as automatic qualifiers or at-large selections:

 a.
-When 20 or more teams remain to be seeded, each member shall list eight teams;
+When 20 or more teams are on the list ballot, each member shall list eight teams;

 b.
-When 14 to 19 teams remain, each member shall list six teams;
+When 14 to 19 teams are on the list ballot, each member shall list six teams;

 c.
-When 13 or fewer teams remain, each member shall list four teams.
+When 13 or fewer teams are on the list ballot, each member shall list four teams.

-2. Note: When 24 or fewer teams remain to be seeded, a member may not participate in “list X teams” ballots if a team he or she represents as a commissioner or athletics director is included in the “pool.”
+Note: When 24 or fewer teams are on the list ballot to be seeded, a member may not participate in “list X teams” ballots if a team he or she represents as a commissioner or athletics director, or has an immediate family member conflict, is included in the “pool.”

-8. After a team has been voted into the seed list, it may be moved by a simple majority of eligible votes.
+7. After a team has been voted into the seed list, it may be moved by a simple majority of eligible votes.
 This “scrubbing” of the seed list allows the committee to affirm true seed accuracy throughout selection weekend and ultimately, in the bracket.
+Scrubbing is exclusively for teams that are in the field.

 III.
 Building the Bracket